rikhuijzer/xrcf.org/content/blog/why-hard.md

     return x + 1
 ```

-since this would avoid one addition.
+since this would avoid one addition operation.
 But which steps would the compiler take to rewrite this code?
 Assuming that we already parsed the code into some data structure, the steps would be something like: